TaurusOlson/incisive/README.rst

         >>> write_csv('bridge.csv', ('name', 'actor', 'color'), data=data)

-    (the keys are the fieldnames of the CSV file.)
+    (the keys are the field names of the CSV file.)

     - or with just a list of rows::